Working as a Physiotherapist [NOC 3142]

 You may work as part of a health-care team.
 You also perform many independent duties.

-The average salary for physiotherapists working in BC is between $66,000 and $95,000 a year.
+The median annual salary for physiotherapists in BC is $77,167.
 Your salary depends on experience, location, level of responsibility and employer.

 In addition to a salary, most full-time physiotherapists receive health and dental benefits, paid sick days, and paid vacations.